kragen/dercuano/markdown/btree-ropes.md

 everything up to 512 bytes is guaranteed to fit into a single level of B-tree.

+For perspective, this suggests that the process of inserting a character (or arbitrary string) into the middle of an FP-persistent 4-gibibyte rope will require on the order of a microsecond and ten kilobytes of allocation:

+- 18 new nodes, totaling 4 kilobytes in cache to break the tree into two slices at the insertion point;
+- 9 new nodes, totaling 2 kilobytes in cache, to create the tree for the new byte;
+- 9 new nodes, totaling 2 kilobytes in cache, to concatenate the new byte to the left tree fragment;
+- 9 new nodes, totaling 2 kilobytes in cache, to concatenate the right tree fragment onto that.

+Filling up these 10 newly allocated kilobytes of memory is going to take a few thousand instructions, which takes about a microsecond on modern CPUs.
+You could probably reduce this cost in the average case with a simplified “buffer gap” approach in which you maintain separate left and right trees, so that you normally only pay the cost of creating the new byte’s tree and concatenating it onto the left tree.

 I feel like there may still be aspects of B-tree rebalancing I’m not appreciating, even without slicing.